To create a content calendar, add scheduled or planned activity to the calendar.

 Great Reminders of Upcoming Events!

-I’m working a week (or more) in advance of any event to allow me time to create and schedule.
+I’m working a month (or more) in advance of any event to allow me time to plan, create and schedule.

 For the Mother’s Day post shown here, I shared a new, easy to make gift idea in my FB group every day for the whole week prior to the big day.
-My calendar reminded me TWO WEEKS before to allow time to prepare.
+My calendar reminded me before the big day to allow time to prepare.

 Some months (like December) are super easy to fill up!
-While others, like February, are much more quiet and might take a little more research to come up with ideas for.
+While others, like February, are much quieter and might take a little more research to come up with ideas for.

-Then I look through the calendar for gaps that need filled in.
+- Then I look through the calendar for gaps that need filling in.

 Odd Holidays and Inspiration